SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 5. View the newly created assets in **Assets** page.

-If the inputs are not provided in the correct format, bulk import fails with validation errors and same is displayed in a FAILED ASSET IMPORTS window.
+If the inputs are not provided in the correct format, bulk import fails with validation errors and same is shown in a FAILED ASSET IMPORTS window.
 No assets are created.

 ![bulk-import-failed-import](/images/dtm/bulk-import/dtm-bulk-import-failed-asset-imports.png)